teralytics/prometheus-ecs-discovery/README.md

   `ECS:ListTasks`, `ECS:DescribeTask`, `EC2:DescribeInstances`,
   `ECS:DescribeContainerInstances`, `ECS:DescribeTasks`,
   `ECS:DescribeTaskDefinition`).
-If the program needs to assume a different role to obtain access, this role's ARN may be passed in via the `--config.role-arn` option.
+If the program needs to assume different role(s) to obtain access, the roles' ARNs may be passed in via the `--config.role-arns` option.
 This option also allows for cross-account access, depending on which account the role is defined in.
 * Start the program, using the command line option